Wednesday, August 20, 2014

 In his teens, Ardoin moved frequently, working for room and board.
 For a while, he worked as a sharecropper on Oscar Comeaux's farm near Chataignier.
 While there, he met Dennis McGee, a white fiddler from Eunice.
 One of the first biracial Cajun duos, Ardoin and McGee began to play at house parties, often attended by Ardoin's cousin, Bois-Sec Ardoin.
 When Comeaux sold the farm, the two musicians moved to Eunice, where they worked at Celestin Marcantel's farm.
 A lover of music, Marcantel often transported Ardoin and McGee to performances in his horse-drawn buggy

-On December 22, 1934, Amade was invited by Decca's A&R man to travel to New York City.
+On December 22, 1934, Amede was invited by Decca's A&R man to travel to New York City.
 Amede didn't want to travel alone.
-He had asked fiddle player Adam Fontenot to travel with him and provide accompaniment however, Adam's mother felt he was too young to go to New York City.
-Adam was supposed to accompany him on a song called "Les Portes de la Prison" however, since Decca never released this song, it is assumed either it didn't get recorded or the name was changed to "Les Blues de la Prison".
+He had asked fiddle player Canray Fontenot to travel with him and provide accompaniment however, Canray's mother felt he was too young to go to New York City.5 Canray was supposed to accompany him on a song called "Les Portes de la Prison" however, since Decca never released this song, it is assumed either it didn't get recorded or the name was changed to "Les Blues de la Prison".

 Oh, la prison, je suis parti à la prison.